IPVS-AS/pusion/docs/source/overview.rst

 The same applies also to the pusion's return, except that the output matrix is a 2D `numpy.ndarray`.

 .. note::
-   In case of complementary-redundant decisions, the coverage needs to be specified in addition to ordinary python lists, which are used alternatively to `numpy.ndarray`.
+   In case of complementary-redundant decisions, the coverage needs to be specified besides ordinary python lists, which are used as an alternative to the `numpy.ndarray`.

 Auto fusion
 -----------